Cogosense/LicensedContractorDemo/README.md

 The licensed contractor demo supports to preconfigured internal data sources:

     /datasource/contractor/:id

-and

     /datasource/surrey/:id
+    /datasource/burnaby/:id
+    /datasource/notes/:id

-These represent the BCSA licensed contractor data and the City of Surrey annotations.
+These represent the BCSA licensed contractor data and the City of Surrey, City of Burnaby and Notes annotations.

+__Note__: Because the attribute viewer is limited to text only fields at the moment, the __Notes__ adornment is non functional because it is implemented as an array of the User defined type __Note__.

 There is no preset concept of a primary attribute set or an adornment attribute set.
 Given an attribute set A and B, B can be an adornment of and simultaneously A can be an adornment